DentalCare Logo

 Facts and Figures

-Correspondingly, in a statement released by the US Department of Health and Human Services (DHHS), it is projected there will be a need for more than 6,000 dental practitioners with specialized training in geriatric dentistry by the year 2020.18,19
+Correspondingly, in a statement released by the US Department of Health and Human Services (DHHS) in 2015, it was projected that an additional 6,000 dental practitioners with specialized training in geriatric dentistry would be needed by the year 2020.21,22 However, this data needs to be revised for the updated need requirements.

 According to a 2018 American Dental Association survey, 86% of Americans believe that dental health is highly essential to their overall health.
-Both the American Dental Education Association (ADA) and American Dental Education Association (ADEA) have created clinical guides for oral health professionals after realizing the complex needs for dental services among geriatric populations.
-These clinical guides will help professionals to better evaluate and diagnose dental problems, link oral health to chronic conditions, and provide treatment to improve older adults' quality of life.64,65 All health professions must work together to develop interprofessional education on geriatric oral health.
+Both the American Dental Association (ADA) and American Dental Education Association (ADEA) have created clinical guides for oral health professionals after realizing the complex needs for dental services among geriatric populations.
+These clinical guides will help professionals to better evaluate and diagnose dental problems, link oral health to chronic conditions, and provide treatment to improve older adults' quality of life.77,78 All health professions must work together to develop inter professional education on geriatric oral health.

 Impact of COVID-19 on Geriatric Patients

 Severe acute respiratory syndrome Coronavirus infection (COVID-19) is brought on by the RNA virus coronavirus 2 (SARS-CoV-2).
 The COVID-19 pandemic and its effects on society's most vulnerable groups were seen by the entire world.
-Since its widespread spread began in December 2019, COVID-19 has killed 6,390,401 people worldwide and caused over 572,239,451 confirmed cases, paralyzing the whole humanity.68, Because COVID-19 spreads by airborne droplets and direct human touch, it has a wide-ranging impact.
+Since its emergence in December 2019, COVID-19 has profoundly impacted the world, claiming over 7 million lives out of more than 778 million confirmed cases (according to WHO data as of July 13, 202523), and deeply affecting communities and societies across the globe.
+Of the 7.1 million reported deaths, approximately 1.2 million occurred in the United States.24 According to CDC data, about 81%75% of these deaths were among individuals aged 65 and older.25 Given that COVID-19 spreads primarily through airborne droplets and direct contact, its impact has been far-reaching and profound.

-Older persons are more prone to developing nosocomial infections since they frequently have many comorbid diseases.
-As a result of their health, they may frequently need dental care at hospitals or special care facilities, and going to the dentist only when there is pain or discomfort exposes older people to an elevated risk of infection brought on by protracted appointments or the use of rotary tools.
-As a result, it's critical to take extra care to reduce the possibility of infecting them with the virus.
+Older adults are more prone to hospital acquired infections, also called nosocomial infections, due to frequently comorbid health conditions.
+The need for frequent visit to dental care hospitals or special care facilities along with prolonged appointments ,use of rotary equipment, and weakened immune systems, exposes them to an elevated risk of infection.
+As a result, it's critical to take extra precautions to reduce the possibility of infecting them with the virus.

-Strategies in the dental office to help older adults during COVID 19 pandemic era include:
+Strategies in the dental office to help older adults prevent infection during COVID 19 pandemic era included:

-By advising doctors or prescribing RT-PCR tests and chest CT scans for questionable patients, you can keep them from attending dental clinics.
+• By advising doctors or prescribing RT-PCR tests and chest CT scans for questionable patients.